-('CSR') activities and to monitor from time to time the CSR 3 meetings of the Committee were held during the year ended activities and Policy of the Company.
+('CSR') activities and to monitor from time to time the CSR activities and Policy of the Company.
 The Committee provides guidance in formulation of CSR strategy and its implementation and also reviews practices and principles to foster sustainable growth of the Company by creating values consistent with long-term preservation and enhancement of financial, manufacturing, natural, social, intellectual and human capital.